 Meditation has moved from the margins to the mainstream in recent years.
-Like breathing practices, there are many diverse approaches to meditation.
+Like breathing practices, there are diverse approaches to meditation.
 Many of us who have been brought up in the west struggle with meditation.
-This is not surprising given the nature of our upbringings with its focus on logic and the material world.
+This is not surprising given the nature of our upbringings with a focus on logic and the material world.
 I am by no means a meditation master but find the following technique I call decoupling your trains of thought to be useful.
-I outline here, was introduced to me by from Neuro-linguistic programming (NLP) expert, life coach and “head fixer” Ali Campbell.
+This technique was introduced to me by Neuro-linguistic programming (NLP) expert, life coach and “head fixer” Ali Campbell.
 I call it Decoupling Runaway Trains of Thought.

 When you first start doing this you will probably find that the thoughts come thick and fast.
 Ali Campbell likens it to a dam bursting and unleashing a torrent of thoughts.
 But over time you will find that the thoughts flow more slowly, as if you are sitting by a riverbank observing the thoughts gently flowing by.

-In addition to our daily gratitude, Julie and I meditate every morning for about ten minutes.
+In addition to our daily morning and evening gratitude practices, Julie and I meditate every morning for about ten minutes.